Welcome to St. Patrick's Parish (Monson)

 Food Bank Needs

-March is peanutbutter, jams and jelly month.
-There is a constant need for tuna, fluff, and canned fruit in addition to the peanutbutter and jams and jellies.
-Please leave donations in the baskets at the entrance to Mass or drop them at the rectory.
+On going needs at the food bank include: Cereal, Jelly, Elbow, Ziti, and Shell type pasta, Baked Beans, and Fluff.
+Please be sure that all food donated is not expired.
+Donations may be left in the baskets at the entrance to Mass or drop them at the rectory.
 In addition to the food needs above please consider making a monetary donation.
 If you would like to make a monetary donation please mail to: Wales Community Pantry, 85 Main St., Wales, MA 01081.

 Words of Inspiration